Latin American Studies Program

 Excellent career opportunities exist for those who prepare well in Latin American Studies.
 The degree offers a broad, general background in the liberal arts, and graduates are well prepared for careers in government, private industry, nonprofit organizations, some domestic and foreign teaching opportunities, the Peace Corps, the military, and other professions in which an understanding and appreciation of Latin America are required.
 Many graduates go into law, medicine, business, journalism, editing, advertising, etc. Others have had success in government, such as working for the State Department, immigration, the FBI, and other agencies.

 Foreign Experience.
-Latin American Studies students are strongly encouraged to participate in international study programs in Latin American locations.
+Latin American Studies students are strongly encouraged to participate in internships and international study programs in Latin American locations.
 These programs include Study Abroad, international internships, international field studies, and/or direct enrollment with one of our partner schools.
 See http://kennedy.byu.edu/isp,index.php for more information.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: